tc39/proposal-temporal/docs/timezone.md

 This method is similar to `timeZone.getOffsetNanosecondsFor()`, but returns the offset formatted as a string, with sign, hours, and minutes.

-If `timeZone` is a time zone constructed from a fixed UTC offset, the return value of this method is effectively the same as `timeZone.id`.
+If `timeZone` is a time zone constructed from a numeric UTC offset, the return value of this method is effectively the same as `timeZone.id`.

 If `instant` is not a `Temporal.Instant` object, then it will be converted to one as if it were passed to `Temporal.Instant.from()`.